DaveTheMonitor/TMModTutorial/README.md

 ![Build Output](Images/BuildOutput.png)

-**NOTE:** There may be some build errors about the build configuration.
-If there are, change the target architecture to x64 using the Build Manager, as that's what Total Miner runs on.
+**NOTE:** There may be some build warnings about the build configuration.
+If there are, change the target architecture to x64 using the Configuration Manager, as that's what Total Miner targets.

 Open the build output folder.
 Right-click the project -> "Open Folder in File Explorer," and go to `bin/Debug/net7.0` to find your built project.
 In this folder should be a file with the named `{ProjectName}.dll`.
 Copy that to your mod folder.
-If you already have a folder for your mod, you can skip the steps below.

 **NOTE:** The references you added previously will be here as well. **Do not** copy those, only copy your main mod DLL file.

-### Optional: Create a Mod Folder
+### Create a Mod Folder

+If you already have a folder for your mod, you can skip this section.

 If you don't already have a folder for your mod, go to your Total Miner's save folder (by default, `Documents/My Games/TotalMiner`), and open `Mods`.
 Create a new folder here with the name of your mod.